MBhargavi18/LearnMate.ai/README.md

 ## Conclusion
 Congratulations!
 You have successfully run the application 🚀️.

-To view the GolemAI app 👉 https://learnmate-ai.streamlit.app/
+To view the LearnMate.ai app 👉 https://learnmate-ai.streamlit.app/